ModischFabrications/CutSolver/README.md

 using `pipenv run python -m pytest --durations=5 --cov=app/ --cov-report term-missing`.
 Make sure that all critical parts of the code are covered, at v1.0.1 it is at 94%.

+Proper type usage can be checked using `pipenv run python -m mypy app`.

 ### Development Docker Images

 1. Build and start this image using `docker-compose up`